 The Facklers purchased land in 2004 in what was an old apple orchard four miles west of Tiger.
 They began their plans to plant grapes and a garden.
 On the recommendation of John Ezzard at Tiger Mountain Vineyards, they chose Malbec and planted the first 150 Stonewall Creek vines in 2005.
 Over the next three years, they planted more grapes and experimented with different clones and rootstocks–Cabernet Franc, Cabernet Sauvignon, Petit Verdot, Tannat, Petit Manseng and more Malbec.
 The sold their first three harvests to the Ezzards.

-On their second label, Standing Deer Cellar, wine made from grapes that are sourced from other Georgia vineyards, they currently offer Norton, Buck Red (Norton and Cabernet Sauvignon blend) and Whitetail (Petit Manseng).
+On their second label, Standing Deer Cellar, wine made from grapes that are sourced from other Georgia vineyards, they currently offer Norton, and Whitetail (Petit Manseng).
 The Stonewall Creek Vineyards label is reserved for wine made from grapes grown on site.

 Winemaker Carl points out that “Stonewall Creek grapes are mostly European varieties, but our winemaking is new world.
 At Stonewall Creek we’re working to produce wine that is clean, well-balanced and pleasant and goes well with local foods.”